EU Presidency Calls For Massive Internet Filtering, Leaked Document Shows

 In fact, the Council of Ministers is the one branch of the EU that is supposed to prevent the EU from being too Euro-centric and to forget about national interests.
 In practice, of course, national governments use it to introduce positions that are unpopular at ho

-They're really going to need one now (Score:1)
+They're really going to need one now (Score:2, Troll)

 New internet (Score:2, Insightful)